-Delicate, lacey bouquets of baby’s breath is one of the key floral trends this year for bridal bouquets and it works surprisingly well for both summer and winter weddings.
+Delicate, lacey bouquets of baby’s breath (gypsophila) is a key floral trends for bridal bouquets and it works surprisingly well for both summer and winter weddings.

-You can still use baby’s breath on a cake but you need to ensure it doesn’t touch anything edible.
-You do this by using a disc of clear cellophane to act as a barrier between the flowers and the cake.
+But it’s a cake – it’s all edible!
+The work-around is using a disc of clear acetate or cellophane to act as a barrier between the flowers and the cake.

-How To Put Baby’s Breath on a Cake Safely
+How To Put Baby’s Breath on Cake Safely

 The other issue with baby’s breath is that it can turn brown after a few hours out of water.
 (Because the stems are so delicate they don’t hold much water.)
 The work around is to use one of those little florist’s tubes or vials, then fill this with water and insert your stems.